 It is also the entrance to another skywalk that leads to the other catio sections.
 The cats love the little cozy nook, hidden amongst vine foliage while watching the birds and squirrels, AND we get fruit in the Fall.
 So Birdview Lodge was here to stay.
 All it needed was a little makeover.

 My initial sketches envisioned modifying a ready-made arbor to make a cat bridge sitting atop Birdview Lodge.
 This would act as an aesthetically pleasing veneer that would spruce up the facade and add a point of interest.
-In the end, my ambitious arbor hack design was kiboshed and we went with the least complicated design but with the same end goal – bridging the gap between the ground tunnels and the catio.
+In the end, we scrapped my ambitious arbor hack design and instead, went with the least complicated design but with the same end goal; bridging the gap between the ground tunnels and the catio.

 Cat bridge design considerations and concerns

 I was not too keen on the lattice design and wanted to keep it open, preferring just the plain wire mesh.
-I planned on planting another hardy kiwi vine which would eventually climb its way up the bridge stairs and provide privacy screening anyway.
-But the compromise was somewhere in the middle; everything above the fence line would be covered in the lattice and everything below would be left bare, leaving the wire mesh exposed.
+I planned on planting another hardy kiwi vine which would eventually climb its way up the bridge stairs and provide privacy screening, anyway.
+But the compromise was somewhere in the middle; we would cover everything above the fence line in lattice and leave everything below that bare, leaving the wire mesh exposed.